-A Guide to PEAR's STEM Tools: Common Instrument Suite (Student and Educator) & Dimensions of Success
+A Guide to PEAR's STEM Tools: Common Instrument Suite (Student and Educator) &

-The PEAR Institute: Partnerships in Education and Resilience
+Partnerships in Education and Resilience

-© 2020 The PEAR Institute: Partnerships in Education and Resilience
+© 2023 Partnerships in Education and Resilience (PEAR)

 All rights reserved.
 No part of the material protected by this copyright notice may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without written permission from the copyright owner.